- September 22, 2021

 California has one of the most progressive lemon laws in the nation that ensures vehicle owners’ protection.
 Under the Song-Beverly Consumer Warranty Act, if you purchase a defective vehicle, you are entitled to a legal remedy.
 However, you must prove that your vehicle is a lemon according to legal guidelines.
+If you believe your vehicle qualifies, seeking advice from a trusted lemon law lawyer can help clarify your rights and options.

 California Lemon Law states that your vehicle’s problems must be “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s warranty.
 Nonconformities significantly restrict the vehicle’s: